Schedule a Free Consultation

 For New Yorkers in need of long-term care, Medicaid is the primary source of funding.
 Over 70% of nursing home residents in New York depend on Medicaid to cover their care expenses.
 Seniors aged 65 or older, individuals with disabilities, and those who are blind may be eligible for Medicaid coverage for nursing home stays if they meet certain income and asset criteria and require skilled nursing care.
 It’s important to note that New York’s Medicaid regulations mandate nursing home residents to contribute nearly all of their monthly income towards the cost of their care, allowing only a particular amount per month for personal expenses.

-• Health assessment: Comprehensive review of your health condition conducted upon admission and must be completed within 14 days.
+• Initial health assessment: A comprehensive review of your health condition that is conducted upon admission and must be completed within 14 days.

 • Subsequent health assessments: Health assessments must be conducted at least every 90 days following the initial review, and more frequently if your medical status changes.